borntofrappe/project-euler/021 - Amicable Numbers/README.md

 }
 ```

-Without further specification, `Array(n)` returns an empty array, which will come in rather handy in a moment.
+`Array(n)` returns an empty array, which will come in rather handy in a moment.

-Starting from the `numbers`, the idea is to loop through the array until a condition is met.
+Starting from the `numbers` array, the idea is to set up a loop which runs until until every number has been updated, identifying either an amicable, or not amicable number.

 ```js
 function amicableNumbers(n) {